JoanChirinos/JoansStuff/README.md

 ## CSVEditor
 A Java program for editing csv files.
 Warns user if file seems too large to print.
-This program can
-- Add
-  * Elements
-  * Rows
-  * Columns
-- Remove
-  * Elements
-  * Rows
-  * Columns
-- Replace elements
-- Print file
-- Write file
+Simply compile and run to use.
+Utilizes CSVRW

 ## TestChoices
 A Java program that  tests whether one should pick random answers or stick